MicrosoftDocs/microsoft-salescopilot-docs/articles/sales/try-sales-copilot.md

 # Sign up for a free Microsoft Sales Copilot trial

-Microsoft Sales Copilot offers a 30-day free trial for 25 users.
+Microsoft Sales Copilot offers a 30-day free trial.
+As an administrator, you can get a license for 25 users.
 After a quick sign-up, you'll have access to many of the app's key features.

 ## Prerequisites